XpiritBV/Xpirit.Vsts.DeleteResourceGroupIfEmpty/Xpirit.Vsts.DeleteResourceGroupIfEmpty.Extension/readme.md

 # Description

-In the scenario where you want to delete a the resource group only when it doest not contain any resources, you can use this task.
+In the scenario where you want to delete a the Resource Group only when it doest not contain any resources, you can use this task.

-To use the task, just select the connection to azure and then give the resource group name as parameter.
+To use the task, just select the connection to azure and then give the Resource Group name as parameter.

 [More inforation on blog](https://blog.olandese.nl/2016/12/19/vsts-task-delete-resource-group-if-empty/) [Sources](https://github.com/XpiritBV/Xpirit.Vsts.DeleteResourceGroupIfEmpty)